-- Our Clear Aligner segment consists of our Invisalign System includes Invisalign Full, Teen and Assist ("Comprehensive Products"), Express/Lite ("Non-Comprehensive Products"), Vivera retainers, along with our training and ancillary products for treating malocclusion ("Non-Case").
-Clear Aligner segment also includes revenues from the sale of aligners to SDC under our supply agreement which commenced in the fourth quarter of 2016, which is recorded after eliminating outstanding intercompany transactions. - Our Scanner segment consists of intraoral scanning systems and additional services available with the intraoral scanners that provide digital alternatives to the traditional cast models.
+- Comprehensive Products include our Invisalign Full, Teen and Assist products. - Non-Comprehensive Products include our Express/Lite products in addition to revenues from the sale of aligners to SmileDirectClub ("SDC") under our supply agreement, which commenced in the fourth quarter of 2016.
+Revenue from SDC is recorded after eliminating outstanding intercompany transactions. - Non-Case includes our Vivera retainers along with our training and ancillary products for treating malocclusion. - Our Scanner segment consists of intraoral scanning systems and additional services available with the intraoral scanners that provide digital alternatives to the traditional cast models.
 This segment includes our iTero scanner and OrthoCAD services.

-Net revenues for our Clear Aligner and Scanner segment by region for the three months ended March 31, 2017 and 2016 is as follows (in millions):
+Net revenues for our Clear Aligner and Scanner segment by region for the three and six months ended June 30, 2017 and 2016 is as follows (in millions):